You often hear about buyers being gazumped or struggling to get the right information from the real estate agent to even be able to submit an offer.

 The key to understanding this is not to crack open the champagne until the owner has signed the contract and it is dated.

-Without a date the contract is invalid.
+Because without a signature and date the contract is invalid.

 There are some sales strategies out there in which the agents get three signed contracts and then show the vendors from lowest to highest to get the vendors to agree to a price.